 Built for the serious gardener, thanks to the superior steel craftsmanship, capable wheels, and 1,000-pound capacity.
-Has a durable handle and sides that can be removed to convert it a flatbed design that's easy to load and unload.
+Has a durable handle and sides that can be removed to convert it to a flatbed design that's easy to load and unload.

 Has the tendency to be a bit "tippy" when empty.
 Tires have been known to occasionally lose air.